How to make your bike more comfortable

 The most important dimensions are the saddle-to-pedals distance and the saddle-to-handlebar distance.
 You may also want to change the contact points themselves, for something wider, narrower, longer, shorter or just more padded.

-There is no definitive right and wrong, only what feels right and comfortable to you.
+There is no definitive right and wrong, only what feels right to you.
 In particular, feel free to ignore any bike-fitting formulae that you may read in more technical cycling books and websites.
 These theories are just extrapolations of what people found tended to work for racing cyclists.
 They’re not gospel, and their usefulness for utility and recreational cycling is moot.

 - Put on the shoes that you’ll normally be wearing on your bike.